 Kubectl utilizes Kubernetes API for communicating with the cluster.
 Through the Kubectl commands, we can create the deployments that implement the applications on the Kubernetes cluster.

 Update: We can Update the present deployment before its completion.
-We settle the existing deployment and create new deployment.
+We settle the existing deployment and create a new deployment.

 Rollback: We may rollback the ongoing deployment or previous deployment.